capytaine/capytaine/docs/theory_manual/theory.rst

        \Re \int^{\pi/2}_{-\pi/2} \frac{1}{\zeta(\theta)} \, \mathrm{d} \theta = - \frac{\pi}{k \|x - s(\xi)\|}.
        :label: int_1_over_zeta

-    It can be used to derived an alternative expression for the first term of :eq:`green_function_inf_depth_2`.
+    It can be used to derive an alternative expression for the first term of :eq:`green_function_inf_depth_2`.

 .. proof:lemma::